Luosua/portfolio/content/experience/job-5.md

 - Led the development and optimization of the AI component for a KYC (Know Your Customer) process, ensuring seamless integration into the application for bank account openings.
 - Improved the recognition accuracy of German ID security features by 60% on average through deep learning and computer vision techniques.
-- Solved complex business problems and implemented fraud prevention algorithms using deep learning and computer vision algorithms, delivering tailored solutions for financial service needs.
+- Solved complex business problems and implemented fraud prevention algorithms using deep learning and computer vision, delivering tailored solutions for financial service needs.

 ##### Key Technologies & Skills
 Python · TensorFlow · OpenCV · Pytesseract · Pandas · NumPy · Scikit-Learn · Pytest